petter-holmberg/elements/README.md

 ## Copying

 `copy` takes a loadable range as source and a storable cursor as destination.
-It performs copying from the first to the last element of the source, which implies that the range starting at the destination cursor can overlap with the source cursor, as long as no source cursor is read after an aliased destination cursor.
+It performs copying from the first to the last element of the source.
+The range starting at the destination cursor can overlap with the source range, as long as no source cursor is read after an aliased destination cursor.
+The range starting at the destination cursor must be at least as long as the source range.
+`copy` may also take a loadable range as source and a storable range as destination.
+Then it performs copying from the first element of the source until either the source range or the destination range reaches its last element.

+`copy_n` takes a loadable position and a count as source and a storable cursor as destination.
+It performs copying of n elements from the source.
+The range starting at the destination cursor can overlap with the source range, as long as no source cursor is read after an aliased destination cursor.

 `copy_select` takes a loadable range as source, a storable cursor as destination, and a unary `Predicate` to determine which of the elements from the source that should be copied to the destination.